bmin7/detection-workshop/README.md

 - Prompt 1 - Write a detection that fires off an alert when there is an updated password on a root account
-- Prompt 2 - Add the AWS account ID into the title when the alert fires
+- Prompt 2 - Add the AWS account ID into the Alert Title